Melis Abzalov

 Abzalov is celebrated as one of the founders and prominent members of the Uzbek film making industry.
-During his lifetime, he received many honorary titles and awards, including the title Meritorious Artist of Uzbekistan (1987).
+During his lifetime, he received many honorary titles and awards, including the title Honored Artist of the Uzbek SSR (1987).

 Life and work

 Melis Oripovich Abzalov was born on November 18, 1938, in Yangiyul, then the Uzbek SSR.
 He graduated from the Ostrovsky Tashkent Theatre Arts Institute in 1961.
 A year later, in 1962, he started working at Uzbekfilm.
 He died on October 26, 2016, in Stockholm.